 Configuring import filters

-For several reasons, you might want to filter out products from your feed to prevent them entering Omnia.
+You might want to filter out products from your feed to prevent them from entering Omnia for several reasons.
 This article explains step by step how to add or remove import filters.

-Similar to adding a feed or a custom import field, you can add a filter by clicking the plus sign on the bottom right of the screen.
+Similar to adding a feed or a custom import field, you can add a filter by clicking the “Add new filter” button on the top left of the screen.

 Filters have two parts: the IF-statement ('filter variables') and the THEN-statement ('filter action').